Sairaj213/RL-Cloud-Resource-Allocation/README.md

-# RL-Cloud-Resource-Allocation
-Absolutely!
-Below is a `README.md` file for your RL-Cloud-Resource-Allocation project, formatted similarly to the example you provided:

 # RL-Cloud-Resource-Allocation Project

 This project explores the application of Reinforcement Learning (RL) for dynamically managing cloud computing resources.
 The goal is to optimize performance, energy efficiency, and cost by intelligently managing resources such as CPU, memory, and GPU across multiple servers.
 The project includes a custom RL agent to make intelligent decisions based on the current state of the cloud environment.